Scheifele and Winnipeg take on Calgary

-TOP PERFORMERS: Elias Lindholm has 28 total points for the Flames, eight goals and 20 assists.
-Matthew Tkachuk has five assists over the last 10 games for Calgary.
+TOP PERFORMERS: Johnny Gaudreau leads the Flames with 13 goals, adding 13 assists and totaling 26 points.
+Elias Lindholm has five assists over the last 10 games for Calgary.

-Nikolaj Ehlers leads the Jets with a plus-12 in 32 games this season.
-Kyle Connor has five goals and three assists over the last 10 games for Winnipeg.
+Connor leads the Jets with 17 goals and has 33 points.
+Andrew Copp has 9 points over the last 10 games for Winnipeg.

 Jets: None listed.